House of Commons (Redistribution of Seats) Act 1944

-The House of Commons (Redistribution of Seats) Act 1944 (7 & 8 Geo.6. c.41) was an Act of the Parliament of the United Kingdom that established permanent boundary commissions for each of the constituent countries of the United Kingdom, and provided for the periodic review of the number and boundaries of parliamentary constituencies.
+The House of Commons (Redistribution of Seats) Act 1944 (7 & 8 Geo.
+6. c.
+41) was an act of the Parliament of the United Kingdom that established permanent boundary commissions for each of the constituent countries of the United Kingdom, and provided for the periodic review of the number and boundaries of parliamentary constituencies.

-The Act established the membership of each commission, the procedures to be followed by the commissions, and the rules for the redistribution of seats for the commissions to observe.
-The commissions' initial reviews of constituencies under the Act were implemented by the Representation of the People Act 1948.
+The act established the membership of each commission, the procedures to be followed by the commissions, and the rules for the redistribution of seats for the commissions to observe.
+The commissions' initial reviews of constituencies under the act were implemented by the Representation of the People Act 1948 (11 & 12 Geo.
+6. c.
+65).